 How do I join?

-Please make sure you have read the role description before applying.
+Please make sure you have read the role description and privacy notice before applying.
 Then simply fill in the form at the bottom of this page to register your interest.